 Q: How long has The Thomas Wolfe Society been in existence?

 Q: Wolfe traveled a lot.
 What ships did he travel on and when?
 (He also traveled by airplane at least once.
 This trip was from Switzerland to France.)

-A: For a complete list of his ship travels, click here.
+A: A complete list of his ship travels is coming soon.

 Q: Can you provide some quotes from Wolfe’s works that describe his feelings and show his descriptive powers about traveling by ship?

 A: A selection of quotes is coming soon.

 A: Not to anyone’s knowledge.
 If you were to find filmed footage or audio of him, please let us know immediately!

 Q: What type of people get hooked on Wolfe, and how did YOU get hooked on Wolfe?

 A: This is a common question that always gets asked when Wolfeans get together (“So, how’d you get hooked on Wolfe?”).
 Wolfeans, feel free to respond to this question at firstname.lastname@example.org and watch the list grow!
 Please limit your response to 50 words.
 Your initials will be posted as an identifier.

 Include only information as to 1) your occupation, 2) the year you got hooked on Wolfe, 3) what hooked you about Wolfe’s work.